michaelneverwins/lg-pro-tips/docs/quake-install.md

     -I app/rogue/pak0.pak -I app/gamed.gog -I app/gamed.cue \
     -d /tmp/quake-unpack/ -L
 ```
+The `-L` option used here makes all output filenames lowercase, so that `app/Id1/PAK*.PAK` become `app/id1/pak*.pak` to match the capitalization QuakeSpasm expects.

 Note: If the `.exe` filename referenced above does not match the one you have, the steps in this guide may not work.
 GOG still distributes the `.exe` referenced above at the time of writing, but this might change in the future.
 (This is the original _Quake_, by the way, not _Quake Enhanced_.)

 ## Installing the `.pak` files